Home » Copenhagen for FREE: Top list of 39 experiences

 Dessaus Blvd.
 4

 Welcome to a relaxing part of the busy city.
 Because here it is exactly like being in a village in the countryside.
 So just walk around and enjoy the silence and the greenery.
-The buildings here date back to the time when staff of the state railway company lived here.
+The yellow buildings here date back to the time when staff of the state railway company lived here.

 Otto Busses Vej